Lorazepam 2mg: Uses, Benefits, and Precautions

 - Induce amnesia, preventing recall of potentially distressing events

-Under medical supervision, lorazepam may be administered to manage symptoms of acute alcohol withdrawal syndrome.
-It helps prevent or treat:
+Under medical supervision, lorazepam may be used to manage symptoms of acute alcohol withdrawal syndrome.
+It is effective in preventing or treating:

 - Seizures